erights/Orthogonal-Classes/README.md

 #### Visibility: Public property vs private field

-In the existing [private state proposal](https://github.com/tc39/proposal-private-fields) a class element prefixed with a  **`#`** sigil defines a private field.
+In the existing [private state proposal](https://github.com/tc39/proposal-private-fields) a class element prefixed with a  **`#`** sigil defines a private field of a class instance.
 The existing private state proposal postpones the issue of how one would express private instance methods, private prototype methods or private static methods.
 In this proposal any class element that defines a member name that is prefixed with a  **`#`** sigil defines a private field.
 The instance, prototype, or class/constructor placement is orthogonally determined based upon the placement keyword.  `static` *MethodDefinition*, where the member name in the *MethodDefinition* is prefixed with **`#`**, is a method accessed as a private field of the class/constructor object, i.e., the method is the initial value of a private field.
 Similarly,`own` *MethodDefinition* containing a **`#`** sigil is a method accessed as a private field of instance objects created by the class/constructor.
 Each such private method field of instance objects is initialized with a new function object as part of the instance initialization process.
 (Or perhaps the initial function objects are determined at class definition time and initially shared by all instances.
 That decision is in the realm of the private state proposal.)

 In the WeakMap-like way of defining private state, these additional cases are specified the same way: the private names are in scope over the same body of code.
 But rather than using instances as the keys of the weakmap-like collection named by those names, the key would be either the prototype or the class/constructor.
 Of course, implementations can implement by any means that is not observably different from that.